timothymichaelcook/14_tech_blog_mvc/README.md

 ## Description

 The focus of this project was to create an web application serving as a blog that allows a user to view and interact with elements such as a login page, signup page and blog post page.
-This challenge allows users to create their own blog posts, add and edit blog posts and creat a userId and password.
-The dashboard will show all the created posts by a user.
+This challenge allows users to create their own blog posts,  edit, and comment on blog posts via the dashboard view.
+The home view will show all the created posts by a user.

 ## User Story